Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.31, Rendition: 804286

-The image shows a news clipping from the Boston News Clip, dated October 13, 1950.
-The headline of the article reads "WORK OF DESIGNERS AT FOGG MUSEUM."
-The article announces that the Fogg Art Museum has issued invitations for a preview of its opening exhibition of the season, titled "Three Designers for the Contemporary Theatre," which will be held the following afternoon from 4 to 6 o'clock.
-The exhibition honors three leaders in the field, all Harvard graduates: Robert Edmond Jones (Class of 1910), Donald Oenslager (Class of 1923), and Lee Simonson (Class of 1909).
-The display will be open to the public from the following Monday, October 16, through November 25, from 9 a.m. to 5 p.m. daily.
-The article also mentions the cooperation of the Harvard Theatre Collection.
-The clipping has a stamped date of October 13, 1950, and a handwritten note at the top with the numbers "12-8-."
+This image shows a piece of paper that appears to be a news clipping from a publication in Boston, dated October 13, 1950.
+The clipping is titled "WORK OF DESIGNERS AT FOGG MUSEUM" and discusses an exhibition at the Fogg Art Museum.
+The text mentions that the museum has issued invitations for a preview of its opening exhibition of the season, "Three Designers for the Contemporary Theatre," scheduled for the following afternoon from 4 to 6 o'clock.
+The exhibit honors three leaders in the field, all Harvard graduates: Robert Edmond Jones, Donald Oenslager, and Lee Simonson.
+The display will be open to the public from Monday through November 25, from 9 a.m. to 5 p.m. daily.

 The image features two pieces of paper, one on top of the other, against a plain, light gray background.
 The top paper is a clipping from the "Boston News Clip" dated October 13, 1950, with an address at 120 Tremont Street, Boston, Mass.
 The bottom paper is a newspaper article titled "WORK OF DESIGNERS AT FOGG MUSEUM."
 It announces an exhibition at the Fogg Art Museum honoring three Harvard graduates: Robert Edmond Jones (Class of 1910), Donald Oenslager (Class of 1923), and Lee Simonson (Class of 1909).
 The exhibition, "Three Designers for the Contemporary Theatre," is scheduled to open the next day, from 4 PM to 6 PM, and will remain open to the public from Monday to Friday, 9 AM to 5 PM, until November 25.